 Not all of the change control process requires technical expertise and more generalist administration will be provided by the service to manage the overall flow of change requests.
 Suitable tools for document and specification management will be used, providing the usual facilities of workflow and version control.

+Technical Support Service

 A technical support service will be provided at a charge to stakeholders where they require skilled technical advice about their use of the TAP TSI specifications and architecture.
 In order to pick up systematic errors in the specifications, this will include an incident and problem management system.

 No services will be provided that relate to stakeholder certification, accreditation or compliance.
-Individual stakeholders and third parties will have the complete responsibility for their own compliance.
+Individual stakeholders and third parties will have the complete responsibility for their own compliance of the regulation and technical standards.
 Where there is a dispute between stakeholders in respect of compliance, the entity will offer a conciliation service for the parties involved.

 All this work is carried out by the SMG using a service provider contract as tasks executed by expert Working Groups (WGs).
 Note that the purpose of the service provider contract is simply to administer the expert working groups.
 The work done in the expert working groups is undertaken pro bono by stakeholders, with the exception of the chair, who is paid.

+RU/IM technical services

+RU/IM technical services are essentially a copy of the retail technical services with an equivalent set of volumetrics.
+Opportunities can be considered for some integration of the service provider contracts, depending on the requirements of the relevant stakeholders.

+Administrative services

+There will be a set of administrative services provided to stakeholders under TSI governance.
+These are:

+Registration of members and objects/resources defined in the TAP TSI and TAF TSI architectures

+Management of access control to regulatory services

+Management of charging for regulatory services

+Member and third party communication.

+Registration places certain obligations on stakeholders, including those of confidentiality and non-disclosure, appropriate use of data, etc. A comprehensive statement of member service contract terms obligations will be drafted during Phase Two.
+Registration is needed as a pre-requisite to the provision of services.

+Failure to meet these obligations by a stakeholder will lead to termination of services.
+The entity will not seek to impose financial penalties where the obligations are not met, nor will it sue for any damages suffered by one or more stakeholders as a result of the improper behaviour or negligence of any stakeholder.
+The entity will have no assets for such kind of activity and cannot act as a policeman.
+This constraint forms part of its governance rules.
+The sole power is withdrawal of services and even that would be a last resort.

+The General Manager oversees the provision of administrative and accounting services.

+All this work is carried out under a service provider contract.
+The contract is prepared by the General Manager, approved by the Supervisory Board and signed by two of the delegated signatories of the entity (see 7.4.10).

+The General Manager reviews the administrative services and reports to Supervisory Board.

+As the entity does not employ staff there are no Human Resources tasks required.

+Conciliation service